(photo credit: The Valley Voice)

 Community and Patient Health Educator: Rachel Edwards

-Human Resources Generalist: TBH
+Human Resources: TBH

 Front Desk Staff:

-Mountain Health Team Bios:
+Mountain Health Clinician Bios:

 Marian Bouchard, MD – Marian has been with Mountain Health Center since 1993, practicing full spectrum family care, often seeing several generations of a given family.
 She enjoys the relationships that develop over time, and feels that trust is vital to a positive healing environment.
 Marian went to McGill University Medical School, in Montreal, Quebec, and completed a family practice residency in Rochester, NY.
 Mountain Health Center was her first job out of residency, and for the first 9 years of practice, Marian included obstetrics in her practice.
 That changed when Marian had her own two children.
 Marian enjoys cycling, skiing, playing family soccer, spending time in and on the water, and in nature with her family.
 She is interested in wildcrafting, yoga and when time allows, loves to garden.
 She is very interested in how health is connected to one’s relationship with food, and Marian loves to cook with this in mind.
 Marian is board certified in both Family Medicine (American Board of Family Medicine) and Integrative Medicine (American Board of Integrative Holistic Medicine).
 Currently NOT accepting new patients.